Colorful Glittered Pine Cones

 How To Store Glitter

-Before bringing the glitter shakers into the house, I slipped each into a plastic baggie for safe keeping!
+Before bringing the glitter shakers into the house, I slipped each into a plastic baggie for safekeeping!
 Spilled glitter is NOT a mess you want to try to clean up.

-In order to try to keep loose glitter out of the house, I used my leaf blower to blow the “nearly” dry pine cones to remove excess glitter.
+To try to keep loose glitter out of the house, I used my leaf blower to blow the “nearly” dry pine cones to remove excess glitter.
 See more clever ways to use a leaf blower.

 Here are the glittered pine cones in my faux enamel bucket.